A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Introduction

 \subsection{Significance of this Study and Paper Organization}

-Rather than proposing a new learning algorithm or benchmark, this paper presents a production-grounded architectural design validated through a real-world GIS deployment.
+Rather than proposing a new learning algorithm or benchmark, this paper presents a production-grounded architectural design validated through two case studies: a real-world GIS deployment and a research-based web cartographic task.
 To evaluate the proposed framework, we define operational reliability as an agent's ability to complete complex, multi-step WebGIS development tasks with minimal human intervention during the execution phase, while preserving functional correctness and architectural consistency across sessions.
-This paper makes three primary contributions: \begin{itemize} \item \textbf{Conceptual Framework:} We propose a dual-helix governance approach for adapting agentic AI to WebGIS development, reframing reliability as a structural problem of externalized governance rather than model-internal capability. \item \textbf{Architectural Design:} We provide a methodological path for constructing knowledge graphs that encode WebGIS design patterns, behavioral constraints, and validated workflows as persistent, version-controllable artifacts. \item \textbf{Empirical Validation:} Through refactoring the FutureShorelines tool, a legacy WebGIS application \citep{parkinson_future_2024}, we provide evidence and controlled experimentation to validate that governance structure is the primary driver of domain-specific reliability. \end{itemize}
+This paper makes three primary contributions: \begin{itemize} \item \textbf{Conceptual Framework:} We propose a dual-helix governance approach for adapting agentic AI to WebGIS development, reframing reliability as a structural problem of externalized governance rather than model-internal capability. \item \textbf{Architectural Design:} We provide a methodological path for constructing knowledge graphs that encode WebGIS design patterns, behavioral constraints, and validated workflows as persistent, version-controllable artifacts. \item \textbf{Empirical Validation:} Through two independent case studies we provide empirical evidence to validate that governance structure is the primary driver of domain-specific reliability. \end{itemize}

 The remainder of this paper is structured as follows.
 Section~\ref{section-background-review} reviews related work in GeoAI and identifies the fundamental reliability gaps in existing agentic systems that necessitate a governance approach.
 Section~\ref{section-dual-helix} introduces the proposed dual-helix governance framework and details its operationalization through the 3-track architecture and dual-role separation.
-Section~\ref{section-futureshorelines} presents the FutureShorelines case study, documenting the governed refactoring of a legacy WebGIS application into a modern modular system, and describes a controlled case study comparing the framework to purely informational approaches in Section~\ref{section-futureshorelines-experiment}.
+Section~\ref{section-futureshorelines} and Section~\ref{section-case-study-covid} present two case studies: the FutureShorelines refactoring case study, and a COVID-19 web mapping case study, respectively.
 The discussion of the results, their implications and the limitations of this study are described in Section~\ref{section-discussion}.
 Finally, Section~\ref{section-summary-futurework} summarizes the work and provides directions for future research.